0xumarkhatab/Simplified-Clarity-Mini-Course/MakingFinalProject.md

 ## Clarity Tools

-Clarity tools is a playground for clarity development where you can write your code and execute on the go to see your results.
+It is a playground for clarity development where you can write your code and execute it on the go to see your results.

 It also has a lot of code snippets to learn from.
 Really Helpful.